Model-completion of varieties of co-Heyting algebras: Introduction

 \section{Introduction}

 It is known from a result of Maksimova \cite{maks-1977} that there are exactly eight varieties of Heyting algebras that have the amalgamation property (numbered $\cH_1$ to $\cH_8$, see section~\ref{se:prereq}).
-Only these varieties (more exactly their theories) can have a model completion\footnote{Basic model theoretic notions are recalled in section~\ref{se:prereq} but we may already point out a remarkable application of the existence of a model-completion for these varieties, namely that for each of the corresponding super-intuitionistic logics the second order propositional calculus IPC$^2$ is interpretable in the first order propositional calculus IPC$^1$ (in the sense of \cite{pitt-1992}).} and it is known since the 1990's that this is indeed the case\footnote{For the varieties $\cH_3$ to $\cH_8$, which are locally finite, the existence of a model-completion follows from the amalgamation property and \cite{whee-1976}, corollary~5.
+Only these varieties (more exactly their theories) can have a model completion\footnote{Basic model theoretic notions are recalled in section~\ref{se:prereq} but we may already point out a remarkable application of the existence of a model-completion for these varieties, namely that for each of the corresponding super-intuitionistic logics the second order propositional calculus IPC$^2$ is interpretable in the first order propositional calculus IPC$^1$ (in the sense of \cite{pitt-1992}).} and it is known since the 1990's that this is indeed the case\footnote{See \cite{ghil-zawa-1997}.
+For $\cH_3$ to $\cH_8$, which are locally finite, the existence of a model-completion follows from the amalgamation property and \cite{whee-1976}, corollary~5.
 For the variety $H_1$ of all Heyting algebras it is a translation in model-theoretic terms of a theorem of Pitts \cite{pitt-1992} combined with \cite{maks-1977}, as is explained in \cite{ghil-zawa-1997}.
 It is also claimed in \cite{ghil-zawa-1997} that the same holds for $\cH_2$ up to minor adaptations of \cite{pitt-1992}.}.
-On the other hand these model-completions still remain very mysterious.
-In particular no algebraic (humanly readable) axiomatisation was known for any of them except $\cH_7$ and $\cH_8$: the latter is the trivial variety reduced to the one point Heyting algebra, and the former is the variety of Boolean algebras whose model completion is well known.
+On the other hand no model-theoretic proof of these facts were known until now and these model-completions still remain very mysterious except for $\cH_7$ and $\cH_8$: the latter is the trivial variety reduced to the one point Heyting algebra, and the former is the variety of Boolean algebras whose model completion is well known.

 In this paper we partly fill this lacuna by giving new proofs for some of these results using algebraic and model-theoretic methods, guided by some geometric intuition.
 We first give in section~\ref{se:minim-exten} a complete classification of all the minimal finite extensions of a Heyting algebra $L$.
 This is done by proving that these extension are in one-to-one correspondence with certain special triples of elements of $L$.
 Each of the remaining sections~\ref{se:V1} to \ref{se:V6} is devoted to one of the varieties $\cH_i$.
 We introduce for each of them two axioms that we call ``density'' and ``splitting'' and prove our main results: